gradio-app/gradio/guides/05_chatbots/08_creating-a-website-widget-from-a-gradio-chatbot.md

 ## Prerequisites

 * A running Gradio app (local or on Hugging Face Spaces).
-In this example, we'll use the [Gradio Studio Space](https://huggingface.co/spaces/abidlabs/gradio-playground-bot), which helps generate code for Gradio apps based on natural language descriptions.
+In this example, we'll use the [Gradio Playground Space](https://huggingface.co/spaces/abidlabs/gradio-playground-bot), which helps generate code for Gradio apps based on natural language descriptions.

 ### 1. Create and Style the Chat Widget